tiukenywil11/blockchain-demo/module3/README.md

-# How to deploy and comsume blockchain API
+# How to deploy and interact with the smart contract

 ## Install the following
 - Ganache (https://trufflesuite.com/ganache/index.html)

-## Basic walkthrough of how this blockchain would work.
+## Basic walkthrough of how this smart contract would work.

 ### How to deploy the contract
 Basic walkthrough of how this blockchain would work.